vagner-nascimento/go-adp-archref/README.md

-# go-adp-bridge
+# go-enriching-adp
-A Golang bridge adapter.
+A Golang enriching adapter.

-This kind of adapter act like a bridge between topics, subscribing in one or N topics, transforming data and publishing it into another topic(s).
-Optionally, it can call http clients to enrich the original data.
+This kind of adapter receives data from topics or queues (one or many), transform the data and publishing it into another topics or queues (one or many).
+Usually it call other sources of data (like other http clients) to enrich the original data.

 # run whole app on docker
 1) if you don't have yet, install the docker and docker-compose (links bellow)